gggliuye/VIO/docs/deepblue/LM.rst

 6. Save the keypoints, descriptors (for geometry check), and this BowVector(for NSS normalization).
 7. And VINS processor thread will go find the keyframe with the candidate index.
 To use PnP solver to find relative pose, and pass the loop to optimization thread.

+We need to know that, in the VINS's keyframe database, only the connection of keyframes are saved (ni keypoints ni imu-preintegration terms is saved).
+Though, only the relative pose is optimized within the loop closing optimization thread.
+Which is a rather coarse loop closure.

 Map save
 ~~~~~~~~~~~
 As a result, if I want to save the map.
 I need :